Cotton Fitzsimmons: College career

-Collegiate coaching career
+Coaching career

 Moberly Junior College (1958–1967)

 After earning his degrees at Midwestern State, Fitzsimmons returned to Missouri.
 He accepted the position as head coach at Moberly Junior College in Moberly, Missouri in 1958, replacing Maury John.
 Fitzsimmons coached for nine seasons (1958–1967) at Moberly, with a record of 223–59 (.790).
 When asked in his interview how long he planned to stay at Moberly if hired, "“I gave him the dumbest answer I ever gave anyone,” he said, “I told him I’d be there till we won two titles in a row.”

 Fitzsimmons proceeded to finish his tenure at Moberly with back-to-back NJCAA National Championships, in 1966 and 1967.